isomerpages/govtech-stp/_traveller-resources/Vaccinated Status for Travel to Singapore .md

 #### Maintaining vaccination status beyond 30 days after arrival for those who have taken SinoVac/SinoPharm

-From 1 Jan 2022, travellers who entered Singapore with only 2 doses of Sinovac/SinoPharm as part of their vaccination, or had 1 Sinovac/SinoPharm dose as part of a mixed 2-dose regime, will be required to have a minimum number of three vaccination doses if they want to be eligible for Vaccination-Differentiated Measures beyond 31 Dec 2021, or 4 months from the date of their 2nd dose, whichever is later.The 3rd vaccination dose can be of any WHO EUL vaccine, at an appropriate dosing interval outlined below.
+From 1 Jan 2022, travellers who entered Singapore with only 2 doses of Sinovac/SinoPharm as part of their vaccination, or had 1 Sinovac/SinoPharm dose as part of a mixed 2-dose regime, will be required to have a minimum number of three vaccination doses if they want to be eligible for Vaccination-Differentiated Measures beyond 31 Dec 2021, or 4 months from the date of their 2nd dose, whichever is later.
+The 3rd vaccination dose can be of any WHO EUL vaccine, at an appropriate dosing interval outlined below.

 <table style="background-color:#f5f5f5">
 <tbody>